The Garage Makeover of Your Dreams With Storage Ideas To Organize Your Stuff

 - Transforming your garage into your desired space

 Let's dig in!

-So we'll start off slow, let's start off with the 5 steps to a successful purge, these steps will be the "stepping stones" (haha get it?) to having the ultimate garage makeover.
+So we'll start off slow, let's start off with the 5 steps to a successful purge, these steps will be the "stepping stones" (haha, get it?) to having the ultimate garage cleanout.
 Here's a quick downloadable infographic that you can use for quick reference.

 Share this Image On Your Site

-This is the first step to giving your garage the ultimate makeover.
+This is the first step to giving your garage the ultimate cleanout.
 You'll need to clear out what you don't need and that means going through the steps of decluttering.

 Step One: Survey Your Garage

 In order to clear out what you don't need, you have to understand what you have.
 This may be the point of the garage cleanout where you truly get to know what's been hiding and where it's been.